 The course aims to provide a thorough knowledge about selected bioinformatical tools through case-studies based on experimental data and evaluation of tool performance.

 Project exercises and group work.Completed activities are valid for 3 semesters.

 Forms of Assessment

-Oral exam (30%), possibly written exam (2h) depending of the number of students enrolled, and a written semester thesis (70%).
+Oral exam (30%) and a written semester thesis (70%).
 Examination support materials: None

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.

 Department og Biological Sciences, e-mail: email@example.com

 Type of assessment: Semester thesis and one oral exam